 The Accounting Officer in conjunction with the Finance Manager constantly drive to improve our use of resources to deliver best value for money.
-The essential upgrade of the Computer Suite, including the purchase of 33 high performance Dell Computers was a very good example of our ability to ensure we get the best possible value for the School in our procurement.
-The new facilities have made a huge positive difference to the children's learning environment.
+The essential upgrade of painting and maintenance of classrooms, to ensure we get the best possible value for the School in our procurement.
+The new decoration have made a huge positive difference to the children's learning environment.
 As in previous years we will continue to ensure we obtain excellent value for money in order to provide for our community of Staff, Parents and Students a working environment that inspires excellence.